mccordryan/firebaseui-react/README.md

 firebaseui-react is a component library that allows you to add Firebase authentication to your React.js or Next.js project with only a few lines of code, regardless of your specific use case.

+# A note on maintenance

+I no longer use Firebase and consequently do not maintain this repository anymore.
+To my knowledge, it is still compatible with the latest version of Firebase at this point in time (March, 2025).

 # Demo

 See a demo here: https://fuidemo.vercel.app/